asfktz/Awaity.js/README.md

 * <b>Bluebird's extended Promise</b><br> While is awesome for chaining, it became less usful in light of `async` / `await`.

-* <b>Cancellation & Resource management</b><br> One of the main advantage of bluebird is the ability to cancel an on going promise.
-Since littlebird uses native promises instead, cancellation is not supported.
+* <b>Cancellation & Resource management</b><br> One of the main advantage of bluebird is the ability to cancel an on going promise. <br> Since littlebird uses native promises instead, cancellation is not supported unfortunately.

 ### But I really like chaining!